 zlib,zstd.
 With both

 The same type of interaction occurs between the legacy

 slave_compressed_protocolsystem variable is enabled, it takes precedence over

-zlibcompression if both master and slave support that algorithm.
+zlibcompression if both source and replica permit that algorithm.
 If

 slave_compressed_protocolis disabled, the value of

-The legacy compression-control parameters are deprecated as of MySQL 8.0.18 and will be removed in a future MySQL version.
+The legacy compression-control parameters are deprecated as of MySQL 8.0.18; expect it to be removed in a future version of MySQL.

 indicate whether the current connection uses compression.